-Outside NATO territory, the Alliance only has a military presence in three places: Kosovo, Afghanistan and off the Horn of Africa.
-All three operations are carried out with a United Nations mandate, and therefore carry the approval of Russia, along with all other Security Council members.
+Outside NATO territory, the Alliance only has a military presence in two places: Kosovo and Afghanistan.
+Both operations are carried out with a United Nations mandate, and therefore carry the approval of Russia, along with all other Security Council members.
 In contrast, Russia has military bases and soldiers in three countries - Georgia, Moldova, and Ukraine - without the consent of their governments.
 In fact, we've seen new permanent deployments all along Russia's western border with NATO Allies, from the Barents to the Baltic Sea, and from the Black Sea to the Mediterranean.
-There are currently an estimated 300,000 troops based in Russia's Western Military District alone.

 Since the end of the Cold War, Allies have significantly reduced the size of their armed forces.
 In 1997, the number of Allied forces stationed in other NATO countries was around 100,000.
-Next year that number will be fewer than 75,000.
+This year that number will be fewer than 75,000.